-With the big Mega Millions Lottery reaching a record-breaking jackpot this week, I thought I would write a post on winning.
+With the big Mega Millions Lottery reaching a record-breaking jackpot this week, I thought I would write a post on innovation and winning streaks.
 Does it contain the winning lottery numbers?
 Of course not.
 We have those under lock and key.

 Have you ever noticed how winners seem to have things so easy?
 Everybody loves a winner and everybody wants to be around someone who is on a winning streak.Winners get the best table in a busy restaurant and people are drawn to them and their confidence.

 But losers get the cold shoulder, don’t get into the trendy nightclub, and seem to fall into a spiral of doom.
 People don’t want to be associated with losers, who also tend to be in a bad mood.
 They don’t want to be dragged down by them or be associated with them.

 Winning and losing streaks happen in sports and celebrity careers, but they also happen in business.
 A new business struggles to build itself up, and suddenly good sales and good word of mouth advertising propel the company into the spotlight.
 Your company is hot, trendy and popular.
 Everyone wants what you’re selling.
 They want anything you’re selling.
 Venture capitalists want to invest in you.
 It seems like you can’t go wrong and that’s when you might start taking things for granted.
 After all, you’re on top of the world.

 You stop innovating because you begin to rest on your laurels.
 The competition tries harder and comes out with something new, exciting, and popular.
 Your fans lose enthusiasm.
 Your employees lose enthusiasm.
 The company starts to lose money.
 And so begins the losing streak.